 Let’s these examples serve as a forewarning to companies focused on simple solutions to complex problems and assume transforming customer experience is nothing more than implementing yet another technology and building yet another capability.

 Transforming customer experiences involves a holistic strategy, a real customer-centered vision, an integrated approach to solution development, and incremental, but synergistic capability enablement.

 Let’s look at how to develop a customer experience optimization plan as a part of an overall digital strategy and transformation roadmap.

-Customer Experience Transformation – 9 Steps to Success:
+Transforming Customer Experience – 9 Steps to Success:

 - Understand your Current State: You will need to know where you are regarding strategic priorities and plans, budgets, and current status of data, people, process, and architecture.

-- Identify Capabilities and Gaps: Identify what capabilities need to be reengineered, replaced or requisitioned and what gaps to fill to reach the point of arrival for transforming customer experiences.
+- Identify Capabilities and Gaps: Identify what capabilities need to be re-engineered, replaced or required and what gaps to fill to reach the point of arrival for transforming customer experiences.
 Create estimates for the entire transformation effort including change management and adoption.

-- Secure commitment to funding: It is important to ensure funding commitment for the full transformation, but of course it is reasonable to obtain a specific budget allocation for the year.
+- Secure commitment to funding: It is essential to ensure funding commitment for the full transformation, but of course it is reasonable to obtain a specific budget allocation for the year.

 - Develop and Deploy: Develop, implement and deliver the capabilities required to transform the customer experience.

 - Monitor, Measure, Iterate and Refine: It is unlikely that you will get to an optimal state of customer experience in the first go.
 Hence, it is essential to monitor the new processes and measure the efficacy and then iterate and refine incrementally.
 Transformation leaps followed by Kaizen (incremental improvement) is an ideal recipe for success in high-profile transformation programs.